Brucknem/old.brucknem.github.io/_posts/2021-02-16-opendrive-parsing.markdown

 tags: coding guided-research autonomous-driving
 pin: false
 image:
-    src: /posts/2021-02-16-opendrive-parsing/map_view.png
+    src: /posts/2021-02-16-opendrive-parsing/highway_exit_south.png
-    alt: A part of the the highway A9 near Munich in the HD map
+    alt: A part of the the highway A9 near Munich in a HD map.
+    caption: A part of the the highway A9 near Munich in a HD map.
 opendrive_url: https://www.asam.net/index.php?eID=dumpFile&t=f&f=3495&token=56b15ffd9dfe23ad8f759523c806fc1f1a90a0e8#
 math: true
 post_cdn: /posts/2021-02-16-opendrive-parsing/